RaVeR76/My-Vinyl-Answer/README.md

 Probably a bit of noob code to be honest as well but sure .... it's the joys of gaining experience.

 * **Fix**
-I realised, eventually, that I was creating id = p1 numourous times as it was within a for loop so therefore it was pissed off because there should only one 'id' & thats why it wouldn't work .... glad I figured it out tbh :)
+I realised, eventually, that I was creating id = p1 numourous times as it was within a for loop so therefore it was pissed off because there should only one 'id' and that's why it wouldn't work .... glad I figured it out tbh :)

 * **Verdict**
-In the end I settled for calling a modal function which in turn diaplays the modal page for the suer or admin .... but a bug is a bug and I fixed it so might as well share.
+In the end I settled for calling a modal function which in turn displays the modal page for the user or admin .... but a bug is a bug and I fixed it so might as well share.

 ### **Modal lay-od-lay-od-lay-he-hoo Two**